AUTHORIZED USE

 For a list of clinically significant drug interactions, including contraindicated drugs, refer to Section 7, Table 1: Established and Other Potentially Significant Drug Interactions here.

-Authentic PAXLOVID from Pfizer Inc., will include the Pfizer name on the label and will be packaged in 5 aluminum push-through blister cards.
-Individual doses are not for sale.
-PAXLOVID will be packaged in a rectangular carton.
+Authentic PAXLOVID from Pfizer Inc., will include the Pfizer name on the label.
 The carton has a colorless, glossy coating that contains a repeated pattern of the Pfizer name and logo all over, and these repeating features are seen in a contrasting matte finish.

-PAXLOVID consists of tablets for a 5-day oral treatment regimen, with morning and evening doses.
+PAXLOVID consists of tablets for a 5-day oral treatment regimen, with twice daily dosing.

 Nirmatrelvir tablets are supplied as oval, pink, immediate-release, film-coated tablets with “PFE” on one side and “3CL” on the other side.
 Each tablet contains 150 mg of nirmatrelvir.
 Ritonavir tablets are supplied as white, film-coated, ovaloid tablets with the "" logo and the code NK, or white to off-white, capsule‑shaped, film‑coated tablets with H on the front and R9 on the back.
 Each tablet contains 100 mg of ritonavir.